Thievery Corporation: History

 Thievery Corporation was formed in the summer of 1995 at Washington D.C.'s Eighteenth Street Lounge.
 Rob Garza and Lounge co-owner Eric Hilton were drawn together over their mutual love of club life, as well as dub, bossa nova, reggae, EDM, and jazz records.
 They decided to see what would come of mixing all these in a recording studio, and from this, in 1996 the duo started their Eighteenth Street Lounge Music record label.

+Downtempo and lounge-influenced electronic music gained wider popularity in the late 1990s through artists such as Thievery Corporation and the rise of chill-out rooms in club culture.

 The duo drew attention with their first two 12-inch offerings, "Shaolin Satellite" and "2001: a Spliff Odyssey", and with their 1996 debut LP, Sounds from the Thievery Hi-Fi.

 In 2001, they released Sounds From The Verve Hi-Fi, a "best of" compilation of 1960s–1970s material of Verve Records that includes Jazz, Bossa Nova and Latin Jazz works from artists like Cal Tjader, Wes Montgomery, Sérgio Mendes & Brasil '66, Luiz Bonfá, among others.

-In 2002 they released The Richest Man in Babylon on their ESL label.
-This fifteen-track album is similar in sound and timbre to their earlier 2000 release, The Mirror Conspiracy, and features performances by vocalists Emilíana Torrini, Pam Bricker, and Loulou Ghelichkhani.
+In 2002, they released The Richest Man in Babylon on their ESL label.
+This 15-track album is similar in sound and timbre to their earlier 2000 release, The Mirror Conspiracy, and features performances by vocalists Emilíana Torrini, Pam Bricker, and Loulou Ghelichkhani.

 In 2004, they released The Cosmic Game, which has a darker, more psychedelic sound than The Richest Man in Babylon.
 The album also featured more high-profile guest singers on it, including Perry Farrell, David Byrne, and Wayne Coyne of The Flaming Lips.